zhchen-tulip/open-projects/README.md

 ### :ledger: Assignment Projects

 The following projects are recommended as:
-- assignments for elite class students
+- *assignments* of [coursework units/subjects](https://github.com/tulip-lab#man_teacher-courses) for elite class students
-- capstone projects for Bachelor and Master by coursework students
+- *capstone projects* ([SIT374](https://www.deakin.edu.au/courses/unit?unit=SIT374) and [SIT378](https://www.deakin.edu.au/courses/unit?unit=SIT378)) for Bachelor and Master by coursework students

 You are free to choose any project from the recommended lists.
 Most of those can be considered as assignments, typically, for which you are required to:
 -  implement the project as required, maintain your own GitHub repository.
 -  complete a report on your method (with adequate justification), your discovery, empirical evaluation and analysis.
 -  deliver and publish (via services such as [YouTube](www.youtube.com)) a  demonstration on your project.

-More detailed requirements for assignments, please follow their [corresponding units'](https://github.com/tulip-lab#man_teacher-courses) requirements.
+More detailed requirements for assignments, please follow their [corresponding units/subjects'](https://github.com/tulip-lab#man_teacher-courses) requirements.

 | :microscope: <br>  ID   | :ledger: <br> Project Name |  :dart: <br> Technical Challenges  |  :man_teacher: <br> Research Challenges |
 | :----: |  ------| :-------: | :-----: |